alokkik/blog/index.md

 **Logistic Regression**

 Since logistic regression is a supervised learning algorithm, therefore feature 'winner' be our target column.
+Logistic regression takes independent variables as input and results log(Odds) that later converted into P(1|X) i.e. probability that given observation belongs to class 1.
+We can use different probability threshold for classification between classes, default is 0.5.

 Column "winner" has 1, 2 as values representing "Team1" and "Team2".
 (Note: 0 or 1 can also represent team1 and team2)

 <br />

 We can derive few variables using existing variables.
 Deriving new features require good understanding of data and can really help to improve model performance.
-Below list shows derived varibles with "t1" and "t2" as prefix.
+Following list shows derived varibles with "t1" and "t2" as prefix.

 > 't1_matches_played', 't1_matches_won','t1_matches_lost', 't1_win_per', 't1_odds_of_win', 't1_win_prob','t1_past10_win_per', 't1_past10_lose_per', 't2_matches_played', 't2_matches_won', 't2_matches_lost', 't2_win_per', 't2_odds_of_win','t2_win_prob', 't2_past10_win_per', 't2_past10_lose_per'